abdulmonem123/Portfolio/README.md

 # 2.Ben
-This is human Model which is created for game design and which is a low poly as well.
+This is a human Model which is created for game design and which is a low poly as well.

 # Software Specification
 1. Autodesk Maya (For creating the base mesh).